Werder Slip Towards Drop, Union Eye Safety As Teams Take Knee For Floyd - UrduPoint

 The match began after both starting elevens gathered round the centre circle at the Weser Stadium before dropping to one knee, echoing a gesture made by Borussia Dortmund and Hertha Berlin players and Mainz midfielder Pierre Kunde Malong on Saturday.

-- Bundesliga takes a knee - Union Berlin and Schalke players then did the same before their 1-1 draw in the German capital, which gives Union breathing space in the relegation battle.
+Union Berlin and Schalke players then did the same before their 1-1 draw in the German capital.

-Favourites to go down in their first ever Bundesliga season, Union are 13th on 32 points, seven ahead of Werder who occupy the final automatic relegation place, and four away from the playoff spot.
+- Bundesliga takes knee - Favourites to go down in their first ever Bundesliga season, Union are 14th on 32 points, seven ahead of Werder who occupy the final automatic relegation place, and four away from the playoff spot.

 "It's a tough situation we're in but it's a good step to come away and get a point at a difficult place to come," said English goalscorer Kenny.